dsgiitr/AIKavach/README.md

 ##### Preparation

-1. Install recommended environment: python 3.9.7, scikit-learn >= 0.24, torch 1.10 with GPU (for fast sampling of DNN models).

-2. If you need to reproduce the results from certifying pretrained models (see *Guidelines for Reproducing Experimental Results > Scenario B*), download the trained models from Figshare (https://figshare.com/articles/software/Pretrained_Models_for_DSRS/21313548), and unzip to `models/` folder.
-After unzip, the `models` folder should contain 5 subfolder: `models/cifar10` (smoothadv's pretrained best CIFAR-10 models), `models/consistency` (reproduced consistency models), `models/new_cohen` (reproduced Cohen's Gaussian augmentation models), `models/salman` (reproduced Salman et al's models), and `models/smoothmix` (reproduced SmoothMix models).

-##### Running Certification from Scratch

-The main entrance of our code is `main.py`, which computes both the Neyman-Pearson-based certification and DSRS certification given the sampled probability folder path.

-Given a input test dataset and a model, to compute the DSRS certification, we need the following **three steps**:

 1. **Sampling & get the probability (P_A and Q_A) under two distributions**

-`sampler.py` loads the model and does model inference via PyTorch APIs.
-It will output pA or qA to corresponding txt file in `data/sampling/{model_filename.pth (.tar extension name is trimmed)}/` folder (will create the folder).
-Note that each run only samples pA from one distribution, so:

-- If the end-goal is to compute only the Neyman-Pearson-based certification, we only need one probability (P_A), and thus we run sampler.py just once for the model.

-- If the end-goal is to compute the DSRS certification, we need two probabilties from two different distributions (P_A and Q_A), and thus we run sampler.py twice for the model.

-Main usage:

-`python sampler.py [dataset: mnist/cifar10/imagenet/tinyiamgenet] [model: models/*/*.pth.tar] [sigma] --disttype [gaussian/general-gaussian] {--k [k]} {--th [number between 0 and 1 or "x+" for adaptive thresholding]} --N [sampling number, usually 50000 for DSRS, 100000 for Neyman-Pearson] --alpha [confidence, usually 0.0005 for DSRS, 0.001 for Neyman-Pearson]`

-There are other options such as batch size, data output directory, GPU no. specification, etc. Please browse `parser.add_arguments()` statements to get familier with them.

-- If the distribution is Gaussian, we don't need to specify $k$.
-- If the distribution is generalized Gaussian, we need to specify $k$, whose meaning can be found in the paper.
-- If the distribution is Gaussian or generalized Gaussian with thresholding, `--th` specifies the threshold.
-  - If the threshold is a static value, `th` is a real number meaning the percentile.
-  - If the threshold is depended by pA, `th` is "x+" (there are other heuristics but they do not work well), and the script will search the pA file to determine the threshold dynamically.

 2. **Compute the Neyman-Pearson-based certification**

-`main.py` is the entrance for computing both the Neyman-Pearson-based certification and the DSRS certification.
-Note compute the DSRS certification, one first needs to execute this step, i.e., compute the Neyman-Pearson-based certification, since DSRS tries to increase the radius certified strating from the certified radius of Neyman-Pearson-based certification.

-`main.py` is built solely on CPU, mainly relying on scikit-learn package.

-Main usage:

-`python main.py [dataset: mnist/cifar10/imagenet/tinyimagenet] origin [model: *.pth - will read from data/sampling/model, just type in "*.pth" as the name without relative path] [disttype = gaussian/general-gaussian] [sigma] [N: sampling number, used to index the sampling txt file] [alpha: confidence, used to index the sampling file] {--k [k]}`

-There are other options that can customized the folder path of sampling data or the parallelized CPU processes.
-But the default one is already good.
-Note that some arguments in `main.py` only have effects when computing DSRS certification, such as `-b`, `--improve_*`, `--new_rad_dir`.

-If the distribution type is generalized Gaussian, we need to specify k, otherwise not.

-For standard Gaussian, we use the closed-form expression in Cohen et al to compute the certification.
-For generalized Gaussian, we use the numerical integration method in Yang et al to compute the certification.

 3. **Compute the DSRS certification**

-Once the Neyman-Pearson-based certification is computed, we run `main.py` again but use different arguments to compute the DSRS certification.

-Main usage:

-`python main.py [dataset: mnist/cifar10/imagenet/tinyimagenet] improved [model: *.pth - will read from data/sampling/model, just type in "*.pth" as the name without relative path] [disttype = gaussian/general-gaussian/gaussian-th/general-gaussian-th] [sigma] [N: sampling number, used to index the sampling txt file] [alpha: confidence, used to index the sampling file] {--k [k]} {-b b1 b2 ...} {--improve_mode grid/fast/precise} {--improve_unit real_number} {--improve_eps real_number}`

-Note that the arguments are different from step 2, where `origin` changed to `improved`.
-The script will read in the previous Neyman-Pearson-based certification files, and compute the improved certification.

-Distribution P's parameters are specified by `disttype` and `k`.
-Specifically, if `disttype` is `gaussian-th` or `general-gaussian-th`, the P distribution is Gaussian or generalized Gaussian respectively, and the Q distribution is thresholded Gaussian or thresholded generalized Gaussian respectively.

-Distribution Q is of the same `disttype` and has the same `k` as P. The difference is in variance (if `disttype` is `gaussian` or `general-gaussian`) or the threshold (if `disttype` is `gaussian-th` or `general-gaussian-th`).
-The variance or the threshold (real number if static percentile threshold, `x+` if dynamic heuristic based threshold) is specified by `b1`, `b2`, ..., where each `bi` stands for one option of Q distribution, i.e., the script supports computing the certification with one P and multiple different Q's in a single run.

-`--improve_*` arguments specify the way we try a new robust radius to certify.
-The most precise way is to conduct binary search as listed in Algorithm 2 in the paper, but for efficiency we can also use `grid` mode as `improve_mode` which iteratively enlarges the radius by `imrpove_unit` and tries to certify.

-As mentioned in Appendix E.3, among these three steps, the most time-consuming step is Step 1 on typical image classification datasets.

 ##### Result Summarization and Plotting

-We provide the script `dump_main_result.py` to summarize main experimental data in our paper.

-Usage: `python dump_main_result.py`
-It will create `result/` folder and dump all main tables and figures there.
-Some critical results are also printed in stdout.

 ##### Appendix: Training Scripts